 Play Safe is football’s national campaign to focus attention on the vital importance of safeguarding in our national game.

-Thank you for all of your collective efforts regarding the planned Play Safe Weekend on Saturday and Sunday 1 and 2 October 2022, helping drive greater awareness of the safeguarding practice and culture in your club or organisation.
+This year, Play Safe Weekend will take place on Saturday 30 September and Sunday 1 October 2023, helping drive greater awareness of the safeguarding practice and culture in your club or organisation.

 The campaign is officially supported by the NSPCC as well as the Premier League, EFL, Barclays Women’s Super League and Barclays Women’s Championship.
 It’s also being backed by every other level of the game across England.

-This year’s focus remains on the key role of parents/carers in safeguarding, with two main messages being conveyed:
+The key focus is the role of parents/carers in safeguarding, with the main messages being conveyed:

 • Are you aware of the vital safeguarding role you play in football?